christiankaylanUW/wa-ferry-traffic-map/README.md

 - **handleTerminalData():** Creates GeoJSON objects for each terminal, populates the terminal dropdown list, and triggers the schedule loading process.
 - **loadTerminalData():** Fetches and updates terminal schedule information from the WSDOT terminal API.
 - **parseMSDate():** Reformats date values from the API into valid JavaScript Date objects.
-- **updateTerminalInfo():** Builds and displays the daily schedule for a selected terminal in the sidebar.
+- **updateTerminalInfo():** Builds and displays the daily schedule for a selected terminal in the topbar.

 ---